GeoSensorWebLab/awm-styles/README.markdown

     $ scripts/get_shapefiles

-To compile any changes to your project file, edit the `.env` file with database details and then:
+To compile any changes to your project file, edit the `.env` file (use `.env.sample` as a template) with database details and then:

     $ source .env && scripts/project